With Power Out And Phones Down, A Struggle To Reach Loved Ones In Puerto Rico

 Its other suggestions include a registry run by the Red Cross and one rather low-tech option: calling into Puerto Rican radio station WIPR.

-A small handful of radio stations managed to keep broadcasting through the storm, and have worked to relay messages about loved ones who couldn't be reached by phone or Internet.
+A small handful of radio stations managed to keep broadcasting through the storm and have worked to relay messages about loved ones who couldn't be reached by phone or Internet.

 Silkia Babilonia says she knows what it's like to be out of touch: She was on the island in 1998 during Hurricane Georges and its aftermath, when phone service was lost for months.

-"From my side now," she says, being on the mainland and trying to reach people, "you feel a bit anxious about it."
+"From my side now," she says of trying to reach people, "you feel a bit anxious about it."

 "But on the other side, being the person living through the situation, you want to tell everybody else that you're doing good, but you're not able to.
 It just doesn't feel right."